Sula Matovu

-Sula Matovu (born 17 July 1992) is a Ugandan soccer player, who plays as a striker and midfielder for Al-Orouba SC in the Oman Professional League and the Ugandan national team.
+Sula Matovu (born 17 July 1992) is a Ugandan soccer player, who plays as a striker and midfielder for Mirbat SC in the Oman Professional League and the Ugandan national team.

 Club career

 Early career

 Matovu started his playing career while still in school before joining Proline FC soccer academy in 2007.
 While at the academy he showed remarkable ability and great performance and joined Nalubaale Buikwe in Uganda Super League.
 After one season he joined Proline FC where he scored regularly in Uganda Super League due to his great technique, burst of speed as he takes off opponents, accurate shooting and ball crossing, good and close ball control, dribbling and passing as well as nice displays in soccer matches enticed the Uganda national football team coach Bobby Williamson who called him for Uganda national football team.
 He has also featured for U20 Uganda national football team and U23 Uganda national football team.